RedisLabs/redislabs-docs/content/rs/references/rest-api/_index.md

 ## Response types and error codes

-[HTTP Status Codes](https://www.rfc-editor.org/rfc/rfc9110.html#name-status-codes) describe the result of an API request.
+[HTTP status codes](https://www.rfc-editor.org/rfc/rfc9110.html#name-status-codes) indicate the result of an API request.
 This can be `200 OK` if the server accepted the request, or it can be one of many error codes.

 The most common responses for a Redis Enterprise API request are: